bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     point.x        // returns 4
     point.y=0;  // sets point.y to 0

-We can also add members to an object e.g.
+We can also add members to an object, e.g.

     point.z=3

-adds an element called z to the object and sets its value to 3.
+adds an element called `z` to the object and sets its value to 3.
 Objects can also contain functions (or methods).
 For example:

     let pair = {
         add : function(x,y) { return x+y;},
         multiply: function(x,y) { return x*y;}
     };